About · Profile 01

 01

-The runner who became a student of the sport.
+The swimmer who became a student of the sport.

-I came up as a competitive runner in Brazil — chasing 10Ks, half-marathons, and eventually the marathon.
-The drive was always there.
-What I lacked was a coach who could explain why a workout existed, not just what it was.
-So I started reading every physiology textbook I could find.
+I grew up in Belo Horizonte and came up as a competitive swimmer for Minas Tênis Clube — long sets, early mornings, and the kind of training culture that teaches you to respect the work.
+That foundation in the pool shaped how I think about aerobic development, consistency, and the patience endurance demands.
+What I lacked back then was a coach who could explain why a workout existed, not just what it was — so I started reading every physiology textbook I could find.

 02